Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/configure-conditional-auth.md

 ### Use a predefined template
 Asgardeo provides a set of conditional authentication script templates based on common scenarios.
 You can use these templates to configure conditional authentication depending on your requirements.

-These scripts contain inline comments explaining the logic on how the conditional authentication happens.
-You can also find details such as prerequisites, the required parameters and the default authentication steps by clicking on the information icon(:information_source:).

 Refer the <a href="../conditional-auth-templates">Conditional authentication scenarios section</a> for the detailed guide on each template.